awostenberg/bug-free-train/docs/adr/adr-005-five-start-review.md

-Given I have chosen asynchronous collaboration (I make a work product and later seek feedback from other people) it can be tempting to have unstructured review, e.g. “any comments”
+Given I have chosen asynchronous collaboration (I make a work product and later seek feedback from other people) it can be tempting to have an unstructured review, e.g. “any comments”

 And this can work when the reviewers number one or two, and are well prepared.